nischalkn/Project4-CUDA-Image-Filters/README.md

 * Sorting the normalization scores
 * Remapping of the red eye pixels

-The performance of these stages on CPU and GPU have been recorded and shown in Fig.
+The performance of red eye reduction on CPU and GPU have been recorded and shown in figure below.
+It is seen that the performance improves 6 times on the GPU.

 ![](image/graph3a.jpg)

+The time taken by various states is shown in the figure below.
+The most time consuming operation is the calculation of the cross correlation score.
+It is calculated using template matching which is data parallel, hence its performance improves drastically.
+On the other hand the performance of the sorting algorithm decreases on the GPU due to the large number of pixels resulting in a large number of blocks and multiple kernel launches.
+All the other kernels have an improvement in performance.

 ![](image/graph3b.jpg)
-It is seen that the

 ### Edge Preserving Blur
+ In Edge preserving blur the intensity value at each pixel in an image is replaced by a weighted average of intensity values from nearby pixels.
+This weight can be based on a Gaussian distribution.
+Crucially, the weights depend not only on Euclidean distance of pixels, but also on the radiometric differences (e.g. range differences, such as color intensity, depth distance, etc.).
+This preserves sharp edges by systematically looping through each pixel and adjusting weights to the adjacent pixels accordingly.

 Input Image                |  Output Image :-------------------------:|:-------------------------:
 ![](image/input4.jpg)      |  ![](image/output4.jpg)

-The performance of these stages on CPU and GPU have been recorded and shown in Fig.
+The performance on CPU and GPU have been recorded and shown in figure below.
+It is seen that a kernel with 512 blocks has the best performance

 ![](image/graph4a.jpg)

-It is seen that the